jncraton/architecture-cpsc2420/lectures/09-assembly.md

 Conditional Paradigm
 --------------------

-- Assembly typically has not `if` statement
+- Assembly typically has no `if` statement
 - How can we emulate this behavior?

 ---